Several state lawmakers joined, observed US Capitol turmoil

 “Yesterday was a stain on our country’s history and a dangerous affront to democracy — all those involved have no place making laws,” Post said in a news release.

-Washington, D.C., officials said the FBI and the local Metropolitan Police Department were leading the investigation into identifying individuals who took part in Wednesday’s violence.
+Washington, D.C., officials said the FBI and the local Metropolitan Police Department were leading the investigation into identifying the participants in Wednesday’s violence.
 D.C. police have arrested 68 people so far.
-The top federal prosecutor for the District of Columbia, acting U.S. Attorney Michael Sherwin, said 40 cases have already been presented in superior court and prosecutors plan to file 15 federal cases on Thursday.
+The top federal prosecutor for the District of Columbia, acting U.S. Attorney Michael Sherwin, said 40 cases have already been presented in superior court and prosecutors plan to file 15 federal cases Thursday.
 Sherwin said “all options are on the table,” including sedition charges.

+John Bryan, a West Virginia attorney representing Evans, was defiant that the delegate will not resign despite lawmakers from both parties seeking to expel him.
 The Republican speaker of the West Virginia House of Delegates, Roger Hanshaw, said Wednesday night that Evans will need to “answer to his constituents and colleagues” for his actions.
-Lawmakers from both parties are seeking his removal from office, and Democratic leadership called for his prosecution.
-About 35,000 people signed a petition on change.org asking for Evans’ removal.
+Democratic leadership called for his prosecution.
+About 40,000 people signed a petition on change.org asking for Evans’ removal.

+“He committed no criminal act that day,” Bryan said in a statement late Thursday.

-Evans, a vocal conservative activist with over 30,000 followers on Facebook, has not publicly posted on social media since issuing a statement Wednesday that he attended the events as an “independent member of the media to film history.”
-He took his Twitter account private late Wednesday and did not respond to emailed questions.
+Evans, a vocal conservative activist with more than 30,000 followers on Facebook, has not publicly posted on social media since issuing a statement Wednesday that he attended the events as an “independent member of the media to film history.”
+He took his Twitter account private late Wednesday and didn’t respond to emailed questions.

+“At no point was Mr. Evans located in the crowd on the West side of the (Capitol) building, nor anywhere else on the Capitol grounds, where violence and destruction of property was, or had been, occurring,” Bryan said.

 In his now-deleted video, widely shared online, Evans is clamoring inside a jampacked Capitol building doorway, trying with others to push his way inside.
 He hollers along with other Trump loyalists and thanks a law enforcement officer for letting them in.